Question: Does vintage and new functional pottery and dishware have unsafe levels Of lead? Why is that a problem?

-Answer: Pottery & dishes often contains lead.
+Answer: Pottery & dishes often contain lead in the glaze or substrate.
 For decades potters have known about the potential hazards of lead in ceramics and glazes and many have chosen to specifically seek out lead-free source materials and produce lead-free pottery.

 True story: I was born in 1969, and and during my childhood my mother made groovy pottery and ceramic wind chimes which we all sold in our groovy booth at the many groovy festivals and street fairs that characterized that groovy era!

 My mother’s famous pottery (she sold at Disney World and Filene’s and her pieces were actually featured in museum exhibits and she was a student of Peter Voulkos at U.C.
 Berkeley in the early 1960s) was my family’s primary source of income for more than 20 years.
 Knowing what I know now, and with the technology and tools I have at my disposal today – I tested some of the pottery I still have that my mother made when I was young – and it is all lead-free. <Sigh of relief!>